VenkiPhy6/oalexdump/README.md

 	1. I wrote up a Dockerfile and a docker-compose.yml.
 You can read them to understand the config.
 	2. I did `docker-compose build` and `docker-compose up -d`
 10. I then ran the rest of the scripts provided in the ['Load to your relational database' guide](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database) within the Docker container.
+	- I tried creating one Python script to orchestrate all the scripts at once but gave up after running into trouble with the copy commands!
+If you're mood, please do it and give me a pull request.